 Show members the faces of these men and women of peace.
 Ask them to name each individual and discuss how these people have inspired us and generations of citizens of the world.

 15. This man was an Indian activist who was the leader of the Indian independence movement against British rule.
-Employing nonviolent civil disobedience, Gandhi led India to independence and inspired movements for civil rights and freedom across the world.
+Employing nonviolent civil disobedience, he led India to independence and inspired movements for civil rights and freedom across the world.

 16. This man was a British politician, army officer, and writer, who was Prime Minister of the United Kingdom from 1940 to 1945 and again from 1951 to 1955.
 As Prime Minister, he led Britain to victory in the Second World War.